 When I was younger I didn’t realise that this was happening and I would “happily” go from work to holiday on the same day, even going to a physical holiday destination straight after work, the inevitable mood dip would quickly follow, it left me feeling nervous and full of anxiety.
 I didn’t fully understand it, so when people asked me what the matter was I didn’t have the words to explain it.
 I’m feeling very anxious because I’ve stopped working and now need time to transition into holiday mode, wasn’t an answer that was ever going to come to me, but I understand this now and there are things that you can do to help ease the transition for yourself or your autistic loved one.

-Knowing that this is a transition period and one that will happen every time your routine significantly changes will help in the long term, being kind to yourself and knowing that the first day or two of your break will feel odd will also help, so keep those first few days quiet if you can, take the time to relax and decompress, to do the things that make your soul sing, scrolling through social media or playing video games is a totally valid way to spend your time, if it relaxes you then do it, other people’s opinions are just that, an opinion, everyone has one, it doesn’t mean that they should share it.
+Knowing that this is a transition period and one that will happen every time your routine significantly changes will help in the long term, being kind to yourself and knowing that the first day or two of your break will feel odd will also help.
+So keep those first few days quiet if you can, take the time to relax and decompress and do the things that make your soul sing.
+Scrolling through social media or playing video games is a totally valid way to spend your time, if it relaxes you then do it, other people’s opinions are just that, an opinion, everyone has one, it doesn’t mean that they should share it.

 A great tip that has helped a lot of people I’ve worked with, is to think about the things you enjoy about the different routine, I’ll use a real life example from a teenager I worked with earlier this year.
 Like many autistics she struggled with the change from school mode, to home mode, to holiday mode, back to home mode, then to school (we also had covid, lockdowns and school closing to year groups without warning) these are a lot of changes to adapt too.